codingfoo/awscm/README.md

 # awscm

-Provide a way to manage and switch between multiple aws credentials
+Provide a way to manage and switch between multiple aws credentials.
+It will change the aws access and secret keys as well as load any ssh keys.

 # Install